chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ## **Introduction**

-The goal this project were to create a model to accurately classify images of German traffic signs.
+The goal this project was to create a model capable of accurately classifying images of German traffic signs.
 In order to accomplish this goal, the following tasks were performed:

-- Load, summarize, and explore the image data set used for the analysis.
+- Load, summarize, and explore the sample image data set used for the analysis.
-- Design, train, validate and test a model architecture that was capable of accurately classifying the data.
+- Design, train, validate and test a model architecture that was capable classifying the sample data validation set to 93% accuracy.
-- Use the model to make predictions on a new set of images downloaded separately from the internet.
+- Use the model to make predictions on a new set of images downloaded separately from the Internet.
 - Analyze the confidence of the predictions on this new data set.

-A summary of the work done for each of these tasks along with a discussion of the results obtained is contained in the sections that follow.
-Throughout these sections references to a corresponding Jupyter notebook will be made.
-This notebook (CarND-Traffic-Sign-Classifier-Project.ipynb) can be found withing the same GitHub repository that contained this writeup.
+A summary of the work done for each of these tasks, along with a discussion of the results obtained, is contained in the sections that follow.
+Throughout these sections, references to a corresponding Jupyter notebook will be made.
+This notebook (CarND-Traffic-Sign-Classifier-Project.ipynb) can be found within the same GitHub repository that contained this writeup.

 ### Data Set Summary & Exploration

 #### 1. Summary of the data set

 The data set used for this analysis was derived from the data made available at the [INI Benchmark Website](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-This was a set of images obtained from actual video obtained while driving on German streets.
+This was a set of images obtained from actual video that was recorded while driving on German streets.
 There are 43 different types of signs contained within roughly 50,000 images.
 For convenience, pickled versions of this source data set, that partitioned the data into training, validation, and test sets were provided.
 These pickled data sets also transformed each image into a 32x32 pixel RGB format.
 From these data sets some basic statisitics were retrieved in order to get a better understanding of the data contents.
 This analysis can be found in the Jupyter notebook in analysis cells under the heading ' Step 1: Dataset Summary & Exploration' and sub-heading 'Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas'

 This analysis revealed the following characteristics of the data set